ahmohbati/SecOn/CloudClient.md

 ```

 Disable NIC offloading functions on main ethernet interface.
-Add the following to your eth stanza in `/etc/network/interfaces`:
+Add the following to your eth stanza in `/etc/network/interfaces` OR add to `/etc/openvpn/up.sh`:
 ```
   post-up for i in rx tx sg tso ufo gso gro lro; do ethtool -K $IFACE $i off; done
 ```